GENI-NSF/geni-tools/README-omni.txt

  * Accept omni options (like "-f") in your script to pass along to omni

 In the omni.call method:
- * argv is a list ala sys.argv
+ * argv is a list just like sys.argv
  * options is an optional optparse.Values structure, like you get from parser.parse_args.
    Use this to pre-set certain values, or allow your caller to get